alemart/surgescript/docs/tutorials/plugins.md

 // ...
 ```

-A user of the `ParrotSoft` package may import Parrot's utilities simply by importing the plugin.
+A user of the `ParrotSoft` package may import *Parrot*'s utilities simply by importing the plugin.
 Individual utilities may also be imported.
 The code below shows a usage example:

 ```
 using ParrotSoft.Matrices.Matrix2;